cortexlabs/cortex/README.md

 ### Step 1: Configure your deployment

 <!-- CORTEX_VERSION_README_MINOR -->
-Define a `deployment` and an `api` resource.
-A `deployment` specifies a set of APIs that are deployed together.
-An `api` makes a model available as a web service that can serve real-time predictions.
 The configuration below will download the model from the `cortex-examples` S3 bucket.
-You can run the code that generated the model [here](https://colab.research.google.com/github/cortexlabs/cortex/blob/0.9/examples/text-generator/gpt-2.ipynb).

 ```yaml
 # cortex.yaml